DataDog/hiring-engineers/answers.md

 * Set the Timeboard's timeframe to the past 5 minutes

 To do this it's very simple.
-Just left click on the graph and drag to select a five minute period.
+Just left click on a graph and drag to select a five minute period.

 * Take a snapshot of this graph and use the @ notation to send it to yourself.